sassoftware/esp-kubernetes/README.md

 M  uaa-deployment-85d9fbf6bd-s8fwl                                   1/1     Running   0          25h
 ```

 The ESP operator, SAS Event Stream Processing Studio, SAS Event Stream Processing Streamviewer, PostgreSQL, oauth2_proxy, and Pivotal UAA are started by the YAML files that are supplied.
-After SAS Event Stream Processing Studio initializes, it creates a custom resource that causes the ESP operator to start a “client-config-server”, which is a small ESP server that runs a dummy project.
-SAS Event Stream Processing Studio uses that ESP server to obtain a list of available connectors, algorithms, and other metadata that it requires.
+After SAS Event Stream Processing Studio initializes, it creates a custom resource that causes the ESP operator to start a client-configuration server, named `sas-event-stream-processing-client-config-server`.
+The client-configuration server is a small ESP server that runs a dummy project.
+For more information, see [Understanding and Managing the Client-Configuration Server](https://documentation.sas.com/?cdcId=espcdc&cdcVersion=default&docsetId=espex&docsetTarget=n154fz2uzumjwrn111xqzu36wy93.htm) in SAS Event Stream Processing Help Center.

 An Ingress for each component should also appear in the namespace.
 For example: